BenjaminCrozier/farkle-ga/notes.md

 ## 12/6/22
 growth was capped at 575 after several hours. the pool now exclusively plays 1 round only. in hindsight it's obvious that if only one DNA pair is mutated the result is a dangerous re-roll that voids all points.

-interesting note: once the pool hit 575, the chromosome pool was completely homogeneous. everybody's epigenome read "111111": the safest play when rerolling a single dice could void your score completely.
+interesting note: once the pool hit 575, the chromosome pool was completely homogeneous. everybody's epi-genome read "111111": the safest play when rerolling a single dice could void your score completely.

 the mutation rate on an new expressing genome must be significantly higher and must affect more than one pair.